-I often feel guilty when I have a string of days off of work and I don’t spend it climbing, but the truth is that Brooklyn isn’t a bad place to hang your hat.
+I often feel guilty when I have a lot of time off of work and I don’t spend it climbing, but the truth is that Brooklyn isn’t a bad place to hang your hat.
 I roughly calculated one hundred and seventy days of rock climbing a year at this point in my life, which is nothing to sneeze at!
-(And then there’s this little nagging voice in my brain that keeps telling me I could get out more if I REALLY tried.)
+(And then there’s that little nagging voice in my brain that keeps telling me I could get out more if I REALLY tried.)

 Someone once told me, “You can’t hold climbing too close to you—it becomes like anything else in this life.
 If you hold it too close, you can’t see it for what it really is and truly love and appreciate it for the same.”

 Five years from the time I put on my first harness, I now understand that climbing, just like living in a city, doesn’t actually define my life.
 I don’t love climbing because it’s what I’ve chosen to do with my life.
 I love what my life has become because climbing is a part of it.